-It’s also why some brands are falling by the wayside, such as A&W and Long John Silver’s, which are up for sale by its owner, Yum!
+It’s also why some brands in the fast food market are falling by the wayside, such as A&W and Long John Silver’s, which are up for sale by its owner, Yum!
 Brands.

 As I told the Louisville Courier-Journal last week, the only differentiation with brands such as these are simple things like A&W serving root beer that don’t make a difference in the market.
 They are not reasons why consumers choose.

 “Consumers of fast food are not buying based on ingredients or even the perceived health of those ingredients, but simply on an acquired taste and any brand equity Taco Bell has as well.”

 It’s with that in mind that my prediction of two news items in the fast food market will not make an ounce of difference.
 A lawsuit has been filed against Taco Bell claiming the chain falsely advertises that its food is make with ground beef, when – as the suit claims – only about 35% of it is made with ground beef.